bonfire-networks/CommonsPub-Server/HACKING.md

 mix deps.get
 ```

-Launch the database (in a second shell, preferably):
+Launch the database & search index (in a second shell, preferably):

 ```
-make dev-db-up
+make dev-services-up
 ```

 And reset it: